netnem/ansible-router/README.md

 - vars/main/xxx.yml - this is how you'll manage the router on a day to day basis.
 If you need to add a port forward, you'll update port_forward.yml  DHCP/DNS/Port Forwards/Routes and Firewall source-ip filters are maintained here.
 - Also be aware of groups_var/all/vars.yml and vault.yml.
 The variables are set in vars.yml and vault.yml is secured with ansible-vault.
 (Unlock the vault with "ansible-vault decrypt group_vars/all/vault.yml" and reencrypt with "ansible-vault encrypt group_vars/all/vault.yml"
 - Please be aware of the ansible.cfg file.
 This is what sets the playbook default vault and the vaults password.
 Notice that it calls vault_password.sh
-- vault_password.sh will reference an environment variable $MYPASS -- configure this in ~/.profile at the top with an export command such as: "export MYPASS=123456789"
+- vault_password.sh will reference an environment variable $MYPASS -- configure this in ~/.profile at the top with an export command such as: "export MYPASS=123456789" and remove the export statement from vault_password.sh
+- Alternatively, decrypt the current vault with the default password in vault_password.sh, and then change it to something unique.
+Then reencrypt the vault.
+You really should use environmental variables here for security reasons.

 # Router Results